AmrAhmadKali/Enigma/README.md

 - open `http://localhost` in Firefox Browser

 **Project has been designed for Firefox.
-Compability with other browsers cannot be guaranteed**
+Compability with other browsers cannot be guaranteed** Until the Repository gets archived, a live demo will be available here: https://ign.ddnss.de/

 ## Content
 - `backend` contains all code related to the websocket